-5.5 SDP MATERIAL SUBMISSION
+5.4 SDP MATERIAL SUBMISSION

-Before posting the final grade of MECE 498 and MECE499, each group of students must submit the following files to their supervisor placed in different folders named as follows:
+Before posting the final grade of ELEC 498 (in Fall) and the final grade of ELEC 499 (in Spring), each group of students must submit the following files to their supervisor placed in different folders named as follows:

 - SDPF1.
-Reports (this folder should include the first draft report, interim reports (Progress Report and Progress Presentation), reports with examiners' and supervisor's comments, and the final report) - SDPF2.
+Reports (this folder should include the first draft report, interim reports (Progress Report 1 and Progress Report 2), reports with examiners' and supervisor's comments, and the final report) - SDPF2.
 Logbook - SDPF3.
 PPT (presentation and poster) - SDPF4.
 Source Code (if applicable software project files)